nulfrost/homepage/README.md

 ## My startpage

 clone and do w/e you want with it.
+_It is not responsive_

 ![Image of my startpage](https://i.imgur.com/IqLUQGu.png)